 The Melia international chain of hotels is a Spanish owned chain with over 350 hotels worldwide.
-While we’ve only been to two (and both were in the same country), I can honestly say we were truly impressed with both stays.
-In this two part series we’ll discuss both resorts individually and then provide a summary for those looking to vacation in Cuba.
+While we’ve only been to two (and both were in the same country as the other was the Melia Marina Varadero), I can honestly say we were truly impressed with both stays and are big fans of the Melia Brand.

 First Impressions of Melia Las Dunas Resort